-- State bar activity: The Illinois Bar Association Assembly "voted overwhelmingly to oppose adoption of the rule."
+- concerned about the impact of ABA Model Rule 8.4(g) on "the speech of legislative staff and legislative witnesses, who are licensed by the Supreme Court of the State of Montana to practice law, when they are working on legislative matters or testifying about legislation."3 - State bar activity: The Illinois Bar Association Assembly "voted overwhelmingly to oppose adoption of the rule."
 The North Dakota Joint Committee on Attorney Standards recommended rejection.
-The Louisiana Rules of Professional Conduct Committee voted not to recommend. - State Attorneys General: Several state attorneys general, including Texas, Tennessee, Alaska, Louisiana, South Carolina, and Arizona have issued opinions stating the rule was likely unconstitutional.
+The Louisiana Rules of Professional Conduct Committee voted not to recommend. - State Attorneys General: Several state attorneys general, including Texas, Tennessee, Alaska, Louisiana, South Carolina, and Arizona have issued opinions stating the rule was likely unconstitutional.5

-Proposed Rule 8.4(h) would make it professional misconduct for a lawyer "to engage in conduct while acting in a professional capacity that the lawyer knew or reasonably should have known is harassment or discrimination on the basis of race, sex, religion, national origin, ethnicity, physical or mental disability, age, sexual orientation, marital status, gender identity and/or gender expression."
-"Professional capacity" includes but is not limited to "interacting with . . . others while engaged in the practice of law."
+Proposed Rule 8.4(7) would make it professional misconduct for a lawyer to "engage in conduct that the lawyer knows or reasonably should know is harassment or discrimination on the basis of race, color, ancestry, sex, pregnancy, religion, national origin, ethnicity, disability, status as a veteran, age, sexual orientation, gender identity, gender expression or marital status in conduct related to the practice of law."